kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/JATOS-on-a-server.md

 ### 9. [Optional] Auto-start JATOS

 It's nice to have JATOS starts automatically after a start or a reboot of your machine.
-Choose between one of the two possibilities: 1) via a systemd service (JATOS version >= 3.1.6, recommended), or 2) via a init.d script.
+Choose between one of the two possibilities: 1) via a systemd service, or 2) via a init.d script.

-#### 1) Via systemd service (JATOS version >= 3.1.6, recommended)
+#### 1) Via systemd service

 Create a systemd service file for JATOS
 ```shell